 Why do you take payment when booking and not on the day?
 To reduce no shows.
 We limit the numbers on the tours for safety reasons, so places on all our kayak trips are limited.

-Allow time when travelling to venues for getting lost, stuck behind horses, tractors or even finding a parking place.
+Allow time when traveling to venues in case you get lost, stuck behind horses, tractors or even cannot find a parking place.

 How to find our starting points.
 Use this map to help locate our starting points.

 How are the tours organised?
 Tours last approximately 2½ hours from start to finish.
 Aim to arrive about 5 minutes before the start time.
 We normally start getting clients ready at the listed start time to ensure everyone gets the correctly sized gear (and to save duplication of information) and complete your sign in form.
 Once you are kitted out for the trip we unload kayaks, ensure seats are fitted correctly and explain some basic paddle techniques.
 Safety, the location of safety kit and what happens should you fall in will also be covered before you go afloat.

 The kayaks are then carried or dragged down to the waters edge (tell us if you have any difficulty lifting/moving things as we also have trolleys) and we go afloat.
 Usually this part takes around 20- 25 minutes though it might take longer if you are with young children.

 We spend a short time running over the basic paddle skills on the water before we head off to explore the coastline for the next 1 hour 40 minutes before returning to shore and changing out of the kayak kit.
 Aim to be walking away for the session 2½ hours after the start.